 Campbell Soup Company

 As a student at Boston College studying economics and psychology, Denise Morrison always knew she wanted to run a company someday.
-Today, she is the president and CEO of Campbell Soup Company, a global enterprise with a portfolio that extends beyond soup to such brands as Pepperidge Farm, V8, Swanson, Prego and Pace, among many others.
-She began her career at Procter & Gamble and then spent decades in the food business working in senior positions at Kraft Foods, Nabisco, Nestle and Pepsi-Cola.
-Morrison is regularly named among the Fortune and Forbes Most Powerful Women.
+She began her career at Procter & Gamble and then spent decades in the food business working in senior positions at Kraft Foods, Nabisco, Nestle and Pepsi-Cola until becoming president and CEO of Campbell Soup Company, a global enterprise with a portfolio that extends beyond soup to such brands as Pepperidge Farm, V8, Swanson, Prego and Pace, among many others.
+During her tenure as CEO, she was regularly named among the Fortune and Forbes Most Powerful Women.

 Patricia Noonan '07

 With a passion for telling great stories, acclaimed actor, singer and writer Patricia Noonan has made a name for herself by breathing new life into the leading ladies of classic shows and working with composers and writers to bring original works to stage and screen.
 In off-Broadway performances at home in New York City, and in theaters from the east to west coasts, Noonan has shone onstage as an actress and concert performer, including at the renowned Kennedy Center.
 At BC, she not only performed the leads in many shows in Robsham Theater, but also debuted her original plays here on campus.

 Elizabeth O’Day '06